California State University, Sacramento: Athletics

 The university offers 21 intercollegiate sports.
 In hopes of expanding its athletics department even further, the university added its 21st sport, Women's Beach Volleyball in the spring of 2013.
-Sacramento State sports teams participate in NCAA Division I (FCS for College Football).
+Sacramento State sports teams participate in NCAA Division I (FBS for College Football).
 Sacramento State's colors are green and gold, its nickname is Hornets, its commonly used phrase is Stingers Up! and its mascot is Herky the Hornet.